mgeitz/eqalert/README.md

 ##### General
 - `false`: Disable alerting for this line type
-- `alert`: Alert for matching strings under `alerts` for the line type, using the set sound
+- `alert`: Alert for matching strings in `alert` for the line type using the set sound
-- `all`: Alert for all lines of a given line type, using the set sound
+- `all`: Alert for all lines of a given line type using the set sound

 ##### Context Driven
 - `solo`: Alert when solo, grouped, and raiding
 - `solo_only`: Alert only when solo
 - `group`: Alert when in a group and raiding
-- `group_only`: Alert only when group
+- `group_only`: Alert only when grouped
-- `raid`: Alert when in raid mode
+- `raid`: Alert when in a raid
 - `afk`: Alert only when afk

 #### Alert Keys

-`alert` can be populated with key, values pairs.
-The key here is any arbitrary string you would like an alert for within that line type.
+`alert` can be populated with key value pairs.
+The key here is any string you would like an alert for within that line type.

 ##### Examples